7MustafaAdelIbrahim/Eye-Blink-detection./README.md

-We assume that we already have the trained face detector and face landmark ‎detector.‎ The EAR formula is as follows: ‎ ‎
+We assume that we already have the trained face detector and face landmark ‎detector.
+The EAR formula is as follows:

 Where p1, …, p6 are 2D facial landmark locations.
 This method uses just the EAR as the metric to determine if a person has ‎blinked ‎or not.